Statue of Victor Schœlcher

 It was classified as a historic monument in 1999.
-Criticized for its paternalism and lack of attention to the role of enslaved people in the abolition movement, it is was covered during protests in 2017.
+Criticized for its paternalism and lack of attention to the role of free and enslaved black people in the abolition movement, it was covered during protests in 2017.
 Then in 2020, in the context of the COVID-19 pandemic and reactions to the murder of George Floyd, it was the object of vandalism before being taken down.

 Location

 The statue is located in Cayenne.

 It stood until 2020 in Victor-Schœlcher Square, previously Victor-Hugo Square.
 This square is located at the intersection of rue Louis-Blanc, rue du Docteur-Sainte-Rose, and rue des Peuples-autochtones (previously rue Christophe-Colomb).

 The statue was taken down in 2020 and placed in a city warehouse.